 In February 2001, Paul moved to Newman College of Higher Education as a Senior Lecturer in Education and Professional Studies, where he taught on a variety of ITE and non-ITE courses.
 He joined the University of Hull in January 2006.
 Whilst there he led the undergraduate programmes in Education Studies and was a member of the Faculty Academic Approvals Committee (AAC).
 He was chair of the Faculty Ethics Committee and led the research group, Leadership, Policy and Theory.

-Paul joined the University on 1st January 2014 as Senior Lecturer, Curriculum and Pedagogy Policy.
+Paul joined the University on 1st January 2014 as Senior Lecturer (Pedagogy and Curriculum Policy).
 Since joining the University he has been a member of the School Ethics Committee (2015 to 2017) and Director of PGT (2015 to 2019).

 Paul's doctoral study was a Social Constructivist/Social Constructionist theoretcial exposition of policy discourses under the auspices of New Labour.
 In his publications he explored the epistemological position for contemporary policy which culminated in a new perspective on educational policy-making: policy as positioning.

 From 2007 to 2009 Paul was a member of the Evaluation team for Shape-Up4 a pan-European project concerned with nutrition and movement.

 Paul wass a member of the Executive Council for the Association for the Study of Primary Education5 (ASPE) from 2011 to 2015 and is currently a member of the Editorial Board for the Peer Reviewed Journal Education 3 to 13: International Journal of Primary, Elementary and Early Years Education6.